-- Extra-Duty Pay Agreement between the employee and LEA that includes: - The reason for the additional compensation - A description of the duties/activities to be performed for the additional compensation - The timeframe for carrying out the additional activities - o The documentation requirements to verify fulfillment/completion of the activities - Documentation from employee that demonstrates the extra-duty pay activities were performed, such as timesheets, report of students served, etc. - Time Distribution Report: Blanket Certification form completed by the LEA official that lists the employees who received extra-duty pay, purpose/cost objective, fund source, time period - Current license or certification, if applicable to the Extra-Duty responsibilities
+- Extra-Duty Pay Agreement between the employee and LEA that includes: - The reason for the additional compensation - A description of the duties/activities to be performed for the additional compensation - The timeframe for carrying out the additional activities - The documentation requirements to verify fulfillment/completion of the activities - Documentation from employee that demonstrates the extra-duty pay activities were performed, such as timesheets, report of students served, etc. - Time Distribution Report: Blanket Certification form completed by the LEA official that lists the employees who received extra-duty pay, purpose/cost objective, fund source, time period - Current license or certification, if applicable to the Extra-Duty responsibilities

 The Program Director of the specific federal program initiates the Extra-Duty Pay Agreement and ensures completion of required activities prior to payment processing.
-The Blanket Certification is submitted to the Director of Federal & State Accountability for review of accuracy and compliance with the requirements.
+The Blanket Certification is submitted to the Director of Federal & State Accountability, Director of Special Education Services, or Director of Child Nutrition as applicable for review of accuracy and compliance with the requirements.